 - Make sure your roof can support the extra weight.

 One of the most important things to consider when installing architectural shingles is the roofing contractor that you hire to do the job.
 There are some differences between how 3-tab shingles and architectural shingles are installed.
-Therefore, choose a roofing contractor that has experience installing these types of shingles.

 What Are the Benefits of Architectural Shingles?

-There are several reasons why architectural shingles are a good choice for your next roof replacement project.
+There are several reasons why architectural shingles are a good choice for your next roof replacement project:

-Most architectural shingle manufacturers offer a 25 to the 50-year warranty on their products, making architectural shingles impressively durable.
-They are more resilient than regular asphalt shingles, resisting wind speeds of up to 120mph.
+Most architectural shingle manufacturers offer a 25 to 50-year warranty on their products, making architectural shingles impressively durable.
+They are more resilient than regular asphalt shingles, resisting wind speeds up to 120mph.
 They are also perfect for the Florida and Alabama climate, where humidity and salty air can cause early deterioration in other roofing materials.

-On average, you will pay 20 percent more for architectural shingles than you will for three-tab asphalt shingles.
+On average, you will pay 20 percent more for architectural shingles than three-tab asphalt shingles.
 However, the trade-off is that they last up to twice as long as traditional shingles.
 Originally designed for luxury homes, architectural shingles have grown in popularity because they are a substantial investment in your home.